Minnesota marijuana lawyers & laws

 The false narrative holds “drug users” to be well-meaning but pathetic idiots; while “drug” sellers must have horns and a tail.
 People in the beverages industry had best be careful, too.

-Governor Mark Dayton famously suggested in 2014, in an attempt to deflect mothers of sick children asking him to support a legal medical marijuana Bill, that they could buy pot illegally on the street, or in another state, to treat their children.
+Governor Mark Dayton famous 2014 suggestion to mothers of sick children asking his support for a legal medical marijuana Bill; that they could buy pot illegally on the street, or in another state, to treat their children.
 True.
+And then risk a marijuana conviction.

 But are these underground economy marijuana sellers really “evil drug pushers?”
 Or do sellers provide needed medicine to mothers of sick children on the advice of the Governor?
 Minnesota marijuana lawyers would like to know.